storj-thirdparty/connector-cpanel/README.assets/Home.md

 $ ./connector-cpanel store --share
 ```

 ##  Testing

-The project has been tested on the following operating systems:
+The project has been tested on the following operating system:

 ```
 	* ubuntu
 		* Version: 16.04 LTS
 		* Processor: AMD A6-7310 APU with AMD Radeon R4 Graphics × 4
+		* cpanel version: v88.0.14
 ```